wp-plugins/google-sitemap-generator/readme.txt

 = Why is the changelog on a separate page and not here? =

 The WordPress.org repository is just another place to download this plugin.
 I don't want too maintain to many pages with the same content.
+Thank you for your understanding!

 == Changelog ==

 You can always find the changelog on [the plugin website](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/ "Google (XML) Sitemap Generator Plugin Changelog"), since I don't like too maintain the same content on different pages.
-Thanks!
+Thank you for your understanding!

 == Screenshots ==